 - Soak for a week, jiggling the bag a few times a day.

-3 things – SEAWEED (brown kelp), ANIMAL MANURE and fresh COMFREY LEAVES.
+YOU WILL NEED THREE INGREDIENTS: SEAWEED (brown kelp), ANIMAL MANURE and fresh COMFREY LEAVES.
 WHY THESE THREE?

 - Seaweed enriches the soil: Seaweed is a broad spectrum fertilizer that is rich in beneficial trace minerals and hormones that stimulate plant growth.
-Seaweed is high in carbohydrates which are essential building blocks in growing plants, and low in cellulose so it breaks down readily.
+Seaweed is also high in carbohydrates, which are essential building blocks in growing plants, and low in cellulose – so it breaks down readily.
 Seaweed shares no diseases with land plants.Boosts lethargic plants: Seaweed fertilizer contains an abundance of fully chelated (ready to use) micro-nutrients which can be readily absorbed by plants without any further chemical decomposition needed.
 Seaweed is high in potassium – essential for the production of healthy roots, flowers and fruit.

 - Animal manures contain a multitude of beneficial organisms and nutrients that biologically activate your brew and subsequently your soil.
 They are usually high in the three essential plant macro-nutrients nitrogen, phosphorus and potassium.
 By composting them this way you eliminate any ‘nasties’ in them like weed seeds, animal pathogens, chemicals and drugs that may have administered to the animals to make the ideal liquid fertilizer.